Non-congruence of homology Veech groups in genus two: Proof of the main result.

-\paragraph{Divisors of the discriminant.} We begin with the case which is the most special compared to \cite{Wei12} since prime numbers $p \in \ZZ$ with $p|d$ are in our case irreducible but not prime.
-The main difference to the proof of \cite[Theorem~5.1]{Wei12} is that we need to use Weitze-Schmithüsen's result at some point (Proposition~\ref{prop:divisors_of_discriminant_2}).
+\paragraph{Divisors of the discriminant.} We begin with the case which is the most special compared to \cite{Wei12} since prime numbers $p \in \ZZ$ with $p|d$ are irreducible but not prmie.
+The main difference to the proof of \cite[Theorem~5.1]{Wei12} is that we use Weitze-Schmithüsen's result at some point (Proposition~\ref{prop:divisors_of_discriminant_2}).

-\begin{prop} Let $p \in \ZZ$ be a prime number with $p|d$ and $(m,p)$ $=1$ and let $h \in \ZZ$ be an arbitrary element with $(h,p)$ $=1$.
+\begin{prop} Let $p \in \ZZ$ be a prime number with $p|d$ and $\gcd(m,p) = 1$ and let $h \in \ZZ$ be an arbitrary element with $\gcd(h,p)$ $=1$.
 Then for all $k \in \mathbb{N}$

 holds.

 \end{prop}